Contact Information

 Courses Taught

-Rosalyn has 20 years of teaching experience at research universities and Native American-controlled institutions.
-She has served as a visiting professor at the Harvard Divinity School.
-She teaches courses that focus on environmental issues within Indigenous communities and Native American history at the undergraduate and graduate level.
+Rosalyn has over 20 years of teaching experience at research universities and Native American-controlled institutions.
+Her teaching focuses on environmental issues within Indigenous communities, the American West & Native American history at the undergraduate and graduate level.

 Highlighted Publications